WilsonNet/japanase-youtube-channels-with-japanese-subtitles/README.md

 # Japanase Youtube Channels With Japanese Subtitles
 A list of Japanese Youtube channels with japanese subtitles.
-So you can easily mine Anki cards with a tool like [mpvacious](https://github.com/Ajatt-Tools/mpvacious).
+So you can easily mine Anki cards with a tool like [mpvacious](https://github.com/Ajatt-Tools/mpvacious) or [asbplayer](https://github.com/killergerbah/asbplayer).
 Not every video of these channels have japanese subtitles, for this reason, all the links will direct to a video that has.

 *This list is intended for softsubs only*